GeoDan87/CIT225/lesson3.md

 ---
 # Join Continued
 - Natural Join
+    - The key here is the steps.
+To perform a natural join you use:
+        1. Product
+        2. Join
+        3. Project
 - Equiijoin
+    - Joins based on equality
+- Theta Join
+    - Joins based on inequality comparison <, >, <=, >= or !=

 ---
 # Join Continued
 - Inner Join
+    - Keep only matching records.
 - Outer Join
     - Left [Outer] Join
+        - Keep all records in the left table
     - Right [Outer] Join
+        - Keep all records in the right table
 ---

 # Divided